F5Networks/f5-declarative-onboarding/docs/about-do.rst

 About Declarative Onboarding
 ============================

-The Application Services 3 Extension uses a |declare| model, meaning you send a declaration file using a single Rest API call.
-This section gives an overview of the major components of AS3, with references to more information later in this document.
+F5 Declarative Onboarding uses a |declare| model, meaning you send a declaration file using a single Rest API call.
+This section gives an overview of the major components of Declarative Onboarding, with references to more information later in this document.
 See :ref:`revision-history` for information on document changes.

 .. toctree::